 Flea markets spring up across the city on weekends.
 Try the oldest and most famous market just outside the Tiergarten (Saturday and Sunday 10am to 5pm) or head to Mauerpark (Sunday 7am to 5pm) in Prenzlauer Berg.

 The city’s heart beats green with a fabulous 510 acre recreation space called Tiergarten.

 Tiergarten is Berlin’s answer to Central Park in New York City or Hyde Park in London.
 Wander along the 23 kilometres of winding paths or just laze in the sun.
 The park is close to the iconic Brandenburg Gate.

 Thanks to patient drivers, wide roads and a culture of sustainability, bikes are a popular way of getting around Berlin.
-Hire a bike and immerse yourself in life on the city’s streets.
+Hire a bike and set your own course, or book a bike tour and follow the leader.

 However, if that sounds way too much like hard work while on holiday, stop at a riverside bar like Club Der Visionaere and dangle your feet in the cool refreshing water as the reflected clouds drift slowly by.

 Do you have any tips to add to our Berlin travel guide?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock